dotnet/docs/docs/framework/wcf/configuring-services-using-configuration-files.md

 ### The \<binding> Element
  The `binding` elements contained in the `bindings` element can be either one of the system-provided bindings (see [System-Provided Bindings](../../../docs/framework/wcf/system-provided-bindings.md)) or a custom binding (see [Custom Bindings](../../../docs/framework/wcf/extending/custom-bindings.md)).
 The `binding` element has a `name` attribute that correlates the binding with the endpoint specified in the `bindingConfiguration` attribute of the `endpoint` element.
 If no name is specified then that binding corresponds to the default of that binding type.

- For more information about configuring services and clients, see [Configuring Windows Communication Foundation Applications](https://docs.microsoft.com/previous-versions/dotnet/netframework-3.5/ms733830(v=vs.90)).
+For more information about configuring services and clients, see [Configuring WCF services](configuring-services.md).

  [\<binding>](../../../docs/framework/misc/binding.md)